Jonathan9168/Bill-Manager/README.md

 # Bill-Manager

-Allows creation of user accounts to track spending
+Bill manager for multiple users using file IO

-Run Main.java to start the program
+Run _"Main.java"_ to start the program